iobroker-community-adapters/ioBroker.mydlink/README.md

 myDlink Adapter for ioBroker.
 ------------------------------------------------------------------------------

-Allows to control power sockets or motion detectors from [DLink](https://eu.dlink.com/uk/en/for-home/smart-home) from within ioBroker. *mydlink* is a registered trademark of DLink.
-This Software is developed by the ioBroker community and is not owned or controlled by DLink.
+Allows to control power sockets or motion detectors from [D-Link](https://eu.dlink.com/uk/en/for-home/smart-home) from within ioBroker. *mydlink* is a registered trademark of D-Link.
+This Software is developed by the ioBroker community and is not owned or controlled by D-Link.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.
 This also helps with supporting new devices.